drohm521/Typewriter-Java/README.md

 # Typewriter-Java
-This is a simple project where I make use of the GUI in Eclipse and a typewriter effect in Java to create a little article.
+This project is where I use the GUI within Eclipse using Java.
+It will be a mini blog article with a typewriter effect displayed in the GUI.
 This project also implements the little article into a list, stack, tree, and a queue.
-There is also an reverse implementation of the article using a stack.
+There is also an reverse stack implementation of the article.